 Social and emotional support is vital to maintaining positive mental health and general confidence in getting through everyday barriers.
 If we are able to indicate whether certain counties are lacking in social associations, we can address these shortcomings by increasing mental health programming and care.

 The "social associations" indicator looks at a lack of social or emotional support in adults over the age of 18.
 We can look at the County Health Rankings "social associations" indicator, which measures the number of membership associations per 10,000 population.
-Monroe County's ranking averages out around 7.6, which is lower than both the state average of 12.1 associations and the top performers' measure of 22.122.
+Carbon County's ranking averages out around 15, which is between the state average of 12.1 associations and the top performers' measure of 22.122.
+Isolation was cited as one of the largest challenges facing the Miners community.
+One key informant explained, "It has to do with organizations and churches closing and the local parochial school closing ... there is very little to walk to anymore.
+It has become less diverse with fewer businesses, organizations and activities."